WasmEdge/docs/docs/develop/rust/socket_networking/server.md

 new connection at 1234
 ```

-To test the HTTP server, you can submit a HTTP request to it via `curl`.
+To test the HTTP server, you can submit an HTTP request via `curl`.

 ```bash
 $ curl -d "name=WasmEdge" -X POST http://127.0.0.1:1234